 A growing Church must place a priority on reaching new people.
 The Church must cultivate a warm, friendly relationship with people and the time to do this as soon as they move into the area.

-A standing Welcome Committee needs to be established that follows up on area newcomers with a combination of direct mail and telephone outreach.
+Consider a standing Welcome Committee.
+This group follows up on area newcomers with a combination of personalized direct mail and telephone outreach.

 The Direct Mail level of contact is a one-way communication method.
-Direct mail does not provide any feedback, but has a 90-95% guarantee for reaching your prospects with foundational information.
+Direct mail does not provide any feedback, but has a 90-95% guarantee for reaching your prospects with your information.

 TELEPHONE OUTREACH – VERY VIABLE FOR A CHURCH

-Even with the recent Do Not Call legislation, telephone outreach remains the Church’s single best tool for reaching out to new prospects.
-Telephone contact enables the Church to share a greeting from it’s lay volunteers, identify the prospect’s background and affiliation, seeks to clarify information communicated in the letter.
-This is a great opportunity to answer questions and seeks to qualify the interest in the Church for further contact.
+Even with the Do Not Call, telephone outreach remains a viable tool for reaching out to new prospects.
+A warm phone call enables the Church to share a greeting from it’s lay volunteers.
+The call can identify the prospect’s background and affiliation and clarify information communicated in the letter.
+This is a great opportunity to answer questions and qualify the interest in the Church for further contact.
 A warm, friendly call from the local Church will do wonders to help the newcomer feel welcomed in their new neighborhood!
 This is a great tactic for a winning a Church Outreach Program.

 Volunteers on the Welcome Committee are the best group to make the calls.
 By dividing up the list between committee members, no-one should be overburdened.
 Allow the committee 2 weeks to complete their calls from their monthly Newcomer List.
 The caller will seek to talk to an adult member of the household and introduce his/herself.
 The Committee, along with staff, should prepare a script to be used by the caller.
 A training session should be held for all involved.
 Invite the prospect to visit the Church and take a tour of the facility.
 Set up an appointment to meet the clergy.
 Consider offering a welcome gift as an incentive.